-Goal: Learn about PCB congeners to which Washington residents are exposed Goal: Identify likely sources of PCBs to prioritize future action Within available resources, the Department of Health should conduct bio-monitoring of Washington residents for PCBs including PCB 11 and other inadvertently produced PCBs associated with dyes, pigments, and printing inks.
+Goal: Learn more about PCB congeners to which Washington residents are exposed Goal: Find out more about the distribution of PCBs in Washington to prioritize future actions

+Within available resources, the Department of Health should conduct bio-monitoring of Washington residents for PCBs including PCB 11 and other inadvertently produced PCBs associated with dyes, pigments, and printing inks.
 Researchers would use the data to better understand 1) the extent of total human exposure from multiple potential pathways and 2) the relative contribution of these congeners to human body burden of PCBs.
 In addition, the data would enable researchers to estimate the statewide distribution of PCBs in Washington residents, which would provide a better baseline than national data given the elevated levels of PCBs in local fish populations and relatively high fish consumption in a number of Washington communities and regions.